joseph-flinn/site/frontend/posts/gen-ai-thoughts-2025-06-11.md

-In [a Nature article](https://www.nature.com/articles/s41598-024-76682-6), researchers found that if LLMs can replace humans in companies, the LLM environmental impact may be decreased, but this assumes that LLMs can replace humans in companies--which assumes that their bottom-line is somehow positively affected to justify the cost of the implementation--and ignores the assumption that the human is removed from the smaller company system but (hopefully) still accounted for in the larger global system.
+In [a Nature article](https://www.nature.com/articles/s41598-024-76682-6), researchers found that if LLMs can replace humans in companies, the LLM environmental impact may be decreased, but this assumes that LLMs can replace humans in companies--which assumes that their bottom line is somehow positively affected to justify the cost of the implementation--and ignores the assumption that the human is removed from the smaller company system but (hopefully) still accounted for in the larger global system.

-Since ROI has not been show in the majority of companies, genAI providers are still not profitable, I have to conclude that the current state of genAI is having a net negative on the environment.
+Since ROI has not been shown in the majority of companies, genAI providers are still not profitable, I have to conclude that the current state of genAI is having a net negative on the environment.
 All arguments that LLMs will help us solve environmental problems are speculative since it has not been shown that LLMs are capable of original thought.